 1c.
 Grindelwald Valley

-- The Faulhorn Trail from Schynige Platte to First is one of the finest hikes in Switzerland (which we did in July 2022).
+- The Faulhorn Trail from Schynige Platte to First is one of the finest hikes in Switzerland (done by Tom in July 2022).

-- Walk 6.5 hours, 9 miles, ~2700 feet elevation gain.
-(Optionally reverse direction for less uphill, 2300 feet total, arriving at Schynige Platte by 17:00 or 18:00 to catch the last train.)
+- Walk 6.5 hours, 10 miles, ascending 2800 feet, descending 2300 feet.
+(Optionally reverse direction to save 500 feet uphill, arriving at Schynige Platte by 17:00 or 18:00 to catch the last train.)
 A sunny uncloudy day is required to see vast mountain views.
-See hike #39 in “100 Hikes in the Alps” by The Mountaineers.
-Directions: Stage the hike from lodging in Grindelwald.
+Directions: Stage the hike from lodging in Grindelwald (or Lauterbrunnen).
 Take Wilderswil cog rail 1 hour to trailhead at Schynige Platte (2068m).
-Hike by fantastic rock shapes in a deep valley.
-Walk on the east side of Bachalpsee.
-Ascend 15 minutes side trip to Faulhorn.
-Optionally overnight on top in atmospheric Berghotel Faulhorn for stunning sunset and sunrise views.
-Photographers should plan to reach spectacular First at the end the hike in the afternoon, because sun striking early morning haze obscures mountain details.
+The distance from Schynige Platte to Faulhorn summit is 7 miles, 2660 ft up, 400 feet down.
+Optionally stay overnight at the top of the route in atmospheric Berghotel Faulhorn for stunning sunset and sunrise views.
+The walk from Faulhorn to First lift station is 3 miles, descending 1900 feet.
+In the stroll along the east side of Bachalpsee, crowds rapidly increase.
+Day-hiking photographers might plan to reach spectacular First at the end the hike in the afternoon, because sun striking early morning haze obscures mountain details.
 At First (2168 meters elevation), lift down to Grindelwald, or from Mittelläger take the ~hourly Post bus.

 - Better yet, start at Eigeralp farm in Bussalp (above Grindelwald) with a fresh farm breakfast, watch alpine cheese-making, then hike a shorter route to First gondola.
 Hike a very spectacular trail from Eigeralp farm in upper Bussalp, around Faulhorn to Bachalpsee, finishing at the gondola lift station at First, which descends to Grindelwald BGF.
 Every day, Eigeralp farm produces a variety of artisan cheeses and Alpine butter from raw milk in a large cauldron over an open fire.
 For breakfast, enjoy fresh bread from the oven, Alpine butter, various cheeses, yogurt, homemade jams, coffee, tea and fresh milk!
 While Eigeralp’s huts were built in 1892, its traditional cheese hut dates from the 1600s.
 While breakfasting, gaze over the peaks of Eiger, Mönch and Jungfrau in astoundingly spectacular high meadows.
 Getting there: ride the private GrindelwaldBus.ch to the last stop in Bussalp, then ascend 40 minutes on foot.